RaquelMichelon/Intro-to-Vue-3-Code-Challenges-Solutions/README.md

 - Lesson 10 - Comunicating Events

   - Add a new button to product-display, which removes the product from the cart.

+- Lesson 11 - Forms & v-model

+  - Add a question to the review-form: 'Would you recommend this product? '.
+Record and emit the response, and display it within review-list